-There might be someone in the office that’s perfect for the job otherwise you can source a professional.
-Use the services of our experienced event managers if you need assistance or ideas planning corporate work retreats for your business - we’ll make sure your day is a success.
+There could be someone in the office who is perfect for the job, otherwise you can source a professional.
+Use the services of our experienced event managers if you need assistance or ideas planning corporate work retreats for you business - we’ll make sure your day is a success.

 Organising a company retreat is a feat, so now is your time to enjoy.
 Spend some quality time with your colleagues, enjoy some delicious food and get the job done.